quantimnot/cicd/readme.md

 - Some dependencies are cached.
   - Caching can be disabled by putting `[nocache ci]` in the commit message.
 - Can be skipped by putting `[skip ci]` in the commit message.
 - Can be debugged by putting `[debug ci]` or `[debug ci <key_id>]` in the commit message.
   - The `key_id` in the comment matches a GitHub repository secret of the same name.
     - Not specifying a key will match against a repo secret of the form `debug_keys_<github_user>`.
     - The secret is of this form:
       ed25519 private key   <- tor service id key x25519 public key     <- auth key
       ...                   <- additional auth keys
     - Keys can be generated using the `keys` utility
   - Creates a Tor ssh service.
-  - Creates a Tor http service.
+  - Creates a Tor HTTP service.
     - Serves build artifacts.
-    - Serves code-server (vscode) IDE.
+    - Serves code-server (VS Code) IDE.
       - Provides code editing and shell access.

 Creating a pull request:

 - Builds and runs tests.
 - Builds optimized release artifacts.
 - Runs some tests on the release artifacts.
 - Packages the release artifacts.
 - Outputs the release artifacts.

 Pushing to HEAD branch:

 - (same as pull request)
 - Development codesigns artifacts.
 - Deploys artifacts and build metadata to development endpoints.

 Creating a tag:

 - (same as pull request)
 - Release codesigns artifacts.
 - Deploys artifacts to release endpoints.

 ## Platforms